 As you continue to reference the printable daily routines your child will get the hang of it.
 They’ll see that you are a wasted step and will simply refer to the cards themselves.
 This is the goal.
 Be sure you are present and in and out as they are getting ready, but refer them back to the cards when needed.

-“I noticed you put on your shoes all by yourself.”
+“You put on your shoes all by yourself.
+You are capable.”

-“I noticed you poured your own cereal, that is very independent.”
+“Look at that, you poured your own cereal, you are independent.”

 Stop The Nagging Today